jittuu/jittuu.github.com/_posts/2011-10-25-custom-404-page-in-aspnet-mvc-3.markdown

 - un-matched routes
 - not-found resource (*we can just throws HttpException with 404 status code when we can't find*)

 For all cases, ASP.Net MVC 3 already did a good job to inform IIS by throwing HttpException with 404 status code.
-There are two ways to tell IIS to use web application specific 404 Error page.
+There are two ways to tell IIS to use _custom_ 404 Error page.

 One is using **customErrors** tag in web.config.